Singularity-tutorial/Singularity-tutorial.github.io/README.md

 }
 ```

-Save this text into a file called `my_sudo.c`, and compile it like so:
+Save this text into a file called `my_sudo.c`.

 Now if you compile the program, `chown` the resulting binary to `root` and add the user `SUID` bit, you will have a program that takes a single string argument, elevates the user's permissions to root, and executes it.

-Now just to state the obvious, this is a dangerous program to have around.
-You probably do NOT want to actually try this just in case you make a mistake and this ugly program ends up on your system somewhere.
+Now just to state the obvious, **this is a dangerous program to have around**.
+You probably do **NOT** want to actually try this just in case you make a mistake and this ugly program ends up sitting around on your host system somewhere.
 Just read the tutorial and take my word for it.

 I'll install this program within the container being careful to compile it within the container (even though in this case the container is just a bare directory so we will still need to remove it later).

 ```
-$ cp my_sudo.c /tmp/
+$ mv my_sudo.c /tmp/

 $ sudo singularity shell --writable backdoor.simg/

-Singularity backdoor.simg:~> apt-get install gcc
+Singularity backdoor.simg:~> apt-get install -y gcc

 Singularity backdoor.simg:~> mv /tmp/my_sudo.c /bin/